 2. Live Within your Means

 Be honest with yourself about what you can afford.
-Don’t go into debt to get a brand new BMW when you can only afford a used Corolla.
+Don’t go into debt to get a brand-new BMW when you can only afford a used Corolla.
 Don’t go on a shopping spree and rack up bills on a credit card.
 Aim to pay for everything with cash instead of with credit.
-If you do not have any cash to buy something, it’s especially important to understand the different between needs and wants before using credit.
+If you do not have any cash to buy something, it’s imperative to understand the difference between needs and wants before using credit.

 3. Cut Down on Expenses

-Look over your expenses to see what you could do without.
+Look over your expenses to see what you could do without them.
 The first and most obvious expense is digital TV.
-Cost in SA is nearly R1000 per month and you are wasting a lot of time watching pointless television.
-Also consider getting rid of expensive gym memberships – which in SA can be R800 per month.
+The cost in SA is nearly R1000 per month, and you are wasting a lot of time watching pointless television.
+Also, consider getting rid of expensive gym memberships – which in SA can be R800 per month.
 Start finding alternative ways to exercise at home and stay in shape.

 4. Earn Extra Income

 If you cut every expense from your budget that you possibly can but still can’t pay your bills, consider finding ways to bring in some extra cash.
-There are many things that you can do to earn extra money at home working just a few hours a week, such as freelance writing, web design, and babysitting.
-Consider starting a small home-business, but watch out for work from home scams and get rich quick schemes.
+You can do many things to earn extra money at home, working just a few hours a week, such as freelance writing, web design, and babysitting.
+Consider starting a small home business, but watch out for work-from-home scams and get-rich-quick schemes.

 7. Become Self-Sufficient

 I am fascinated by the idea of becoming self-sufficient, although I am also intimidated by it.
-Of course, becoming self-sufficient is a process, and not an overnight transformation.
-Some ways to work towards becoming more self-sufficient include growing your own vegetables in a home garden, cook and clean house yourself, making your own homemade baby food recipes, and doing your own car maintenance.
+Of course, becoming self-sufficient is a process and not an overnight transformation.
+Some ways to become more self-sufficient include growing your own vegetables in a home garden, cooking and cleaning the house yourself, making your own homemade baby food recipes, and doing your own car maintenance.

 8. Shop Around

-Make note of specials offered in stores.
+Make a note of specials offered in stores.
 Look at prices when you shop.
 The most expensive products are usually at eye level.
-Specials are often on the highest or lowest shelves, or at the back of the shelve.
+Specials are often on the highest or lowest shelves or at the back of the shelve.

-The line between luxuries and necessities isn’t always clear and it is a line that can move over time.
-For example, is a fiber internet a luxury in your home just to watch movies or is it a necessity because you need it for work?
+The line between luxuries and necessities isn’t always clear, and it is a line that can move over time.
+For example, is fiber internet a luxury in your home to watch movies or is it necessary because you need it for work?

 The dictionary defines a necessity as “an indispensable thing” – something that everyone needs.
 There are some things that everyone clearly needs just to survive, such as food, water, shelter, and clothing.
-Food will even include to have access to fresh fruit and vegetables and clean drinking water in the area where you live.
+Food will include having access to fresh fruit and vegetables and clean drinking water in the area where you live.
 Housing is to be able to afford “adequate shelter or housing” for yourself and your family.
-Health: do you have access to adequate health care, a safe place to exercise and easy access to medicine?
+Health: do you have access to adequate health care, a safe place to exercise, and easy access to medicine?

 MUST-HAVES / WANTS: